 If you and your spouse were divorced by December 31st of the tax year you are filing a return on; you will need to file as a single person.
 You can qualify to file as Single/Head of Household if you were divorced by December 31st, have a child living with you for more than half of that year, and were responsible for paying more than half of your household’s costs for that year.

 On the other hand, if your divorce will drift into 2019, you must file as a married person- either separately or jointly with your spouse.
-A person who files as married/separate will face the highest tax rates amongst the different filing options.
+A person who files as married/separate will face the highest tax rates among the different filing options.
 The only reason that I can think of to file separately from your spouse would be to avoid any confusion/issues/liability regarding an issue with your spouse’s income or portion of your tax return.
 If it is worth it to keep your return clean of residue from your spouse, this may be the best option.

 Deducting your children on your tax returns